luci/recipes-py/README.recipes.md

     step.
   step_text (str) - Some text to set for the "step_text" on the presentation
     of this step.
+  log_text (str|list(str)) - Some text to set for the log of this step.
+If
+    this is a list(str), will be treated as separate lines of the log.
-  stdout_text (str|list(str)) - Some text to set for the log named "stdout" of this
+    Otherwise newlines will be respected. log_name (str) - The name of the log to output `log_text` to. stdout_text (str|list(str)) - Some text to set for the log named "stdout" of this step.
-    step.
 If this is a list(str), will be treated as separate lines of the log.
-Otherwise newlines will be respected. raise_on_failure (bool) - If set, and `status` is not SUCCESS, raise the appropriate exception.
+Otherwise newlines will be respected.
+DEPRECATED, use log_text instead. raise_on_failure (bool) - If set, and `status` is not SUCCESS, raise the appropriate exception.